neulab/ExplainaBoard/docs/add_new_tasks.md

 ]
 ```

-where the parameters in `TaskCategory` refers to the task's name, description, and the list of tasks
+where the parameters in `TaskCategory` refers to the task's name, description, and the
+list of tasks.

 ## Create a Loader module for your task

-(1) Create a new python file `text_classification.py` in the folder `explainaboard/loaders/`
+(1) Create a new python file `text_classification.py` in the folder
+`explainaboard/loaders/`

 (2) In this file, we need to: